8 CRR-NY 100.10NY-CRR

 (3) If a dispute arises between the parents and the superintendent of schools, including disputes over the administration of the commercially published norm-referenced achievement test or the use of alternative evaluation methods, the parents may appeal to the board of education.
 If the parents disagree with the determination of the board of education, the parents may appeal to the Commissioner of Education within 30 days of receipt of the board's final determination.

-(4) Due to the State of Emergency declared by the governor pursuant to an Executive Order for the COVID-19 crisis, students shall be exempt from the annual assessment and alternative evaluation requirements of this subdivision for the 2019-20 school year where a student otherwise achieves the learning outcomes in accordance with this IHIP.
+(4) Due to the State of Emergency declared by the governor pursuant to an Executive Order for the COVID-19 crisis, students shall be exempt from the annual assessment and alternative evaluation requirements of this subdivision for the 2019-2020 and 2020-2021 school years where a student otherwise achieves the learning outcomes in accordance with this IHIP.

 (1) If a child's annual assessment fails to comply with the requirements of subdivision (h) of this section, the home instruction program shall be placed on probation for a period of up to two school years.
 The parent shall be required to submit a plan of remediation which addresses the deficiencies in the child's achievement, and seeks to remedy said deficiencies.
 The plan shall be reviewed by the school district.
 The school district may require the parents to make changes in the plan prior to acceptance.